+You made very good efforts.
+However, please see my feedback with in the text.

+Points: 41/50

 Alejandro Garcia

 6/11/2021

 General Microbiology and Historical Perspectives

 Microbiology is the study of biology, but on a significantly smaller scale.
 It is the “study of organisms too small to be seen without magnification” (Singh, 2021).
 These organisms include viruses, bacteria, algae, fungus, protozoa, and much more.
 It is important to note, however, that some of these organisms can be seen by the naked eye (such as colonies of fungi) but they are still studied by microbiologists.
 Why?
 It is because these cells are simple multicellular organisms in that they do not contain differentiated tissues.
 Thus, microscopic, single-celled organisms may live in a colony of cells, or independently.
 Today, microbiology consists of major fields such as medical microbiology, immunology, microbial ecology, industrial microbiology, and more.
 To understand how these fields got started, where they are now, and where they might be going, microbiology must be looked at from the very beginning (Singh, 2021).